otr-web-study/react-admin-dashboard/README.md

-# React + Vite
+# React Admin Dashboard

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+This is a version of the [YouTube course](https://www.youtube.com/watch?v=jx5hdo50a2M) ported to Ant Design.

+### Built with

+- React
+- Tailwindcss
+- Ant Design
+- dnd kit
+- react-quill
+- @uiw/react-color